awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-repository.md

 You can use the AWS CLI to create a CodeCommit repository\.
 Unlike the console, you can add tags to a repository if you create it using the AWS CLI\.

 1. Make sure that you have configured the AWS CLI with the AWS Region where the repository exists\.
-To verify the AWS Region, run the following command at the command line or terminal and review the information for default region name:
+To verify the Region, run the following command at the command line or terminal and review the information for default region name\.

    ```
    aws configure